 The Promise of This Website

 While personal and financial freedom is the ultimate goal, it doesn’t just happen on its own.
 This post represents the spark that will send you off into deep exploration.
-It is the pursuit of purpose and meaning that will bring value to the lives of others, which will ultimately give you the freedom you so desire.
+It is not the stagnation in mediocrity, but the pursuit of purpose and meaning that will bring value to the lives of others, which will ultimately give you the freedom you so desire.

 And that, in a nutshell represents what this blog is about.
 If I can convince just one person to take full control of their destiny, add value to at least one person’s life, challenge one person to live life at full potential, encourage one person to live a truly unparalleled life, then I feel like I’ve done my part in moving the world forward.
 Because eventually, the world will move you forward whether you’re ready or not.
 So why not get a head start?